 Oct.
 29, 2017

 |Accounting Policies [Abstract]|

 Summary of Business and Significant Accounting Policies

 We are a global provider of staffing services (traditional time and materials-based as well as project-based).
 Our staffing services consist of workforce solutions that include providing contingent workers, personnel recruitment services, and managed staffing services programs supporting primarily administrative and light industrial (“commercial”) as well as technical, information technology and engineering (“professional”) positions.
 Our managed service programs (“MSP”) involves managing the procurement and on-boarding of contingent workers from multiple providers.
-Our customer care solutions business specializes in serving as an extension of our customers' consumer relationships and processes including collaborating with customers, from help desk inquiries to advanced technical support.
-We also provided quality assurance services through the date of sale of this business in October 2017.
-In addition, through the date of the sale of Maintech in March 2017, we provided information technology infrastructure services.
+Our technology outsourcing services consisted primarily of customer care call centers and quality assurance services; however, only the call center services remain following the sale of the quality assurance business on October 27, 2017.
+Also, through the date of the sale of Maintech, Incorporated (“Maintech”) in March 2017, we provided information technology infrastructure services.
 Our information technology infrastructure services provided server, storage, network and desktop IT hardware maintenance, data center and network monitoring and operations.

 Our complementary businesses offer customized talent and supplier management solutions to a diverse client base.
 Volt services global industries including aerospace, automotive, banking and finance, consumer electronics, information technology, insurance, life sciences, manufacturing, media and entertainment, pharmaceutical, software, telecommunications, transportation, and utilities.
 The Company was incorporated in New York in 1957.
 The Company's stock is traded on the NYSE AMERICAN under the symbol “VISI”.

 The Company’s fiscal year ends on the Sunday nearest October 31st.
 The fiscal years 2017, 2016 and 2015 consisted of 52 weeks.